lambdaclass/zksync-eigenda-m1/docs/zksync-contracts/contracts.md

 # [EigenDAL2DAValidator.sol](https://github.com/matter-labs/era-contracts/pull/1405/files#diff-41149852d9965ba83ff78ea4f039ca5e74ec542cb5aead78166720895c2e184a)

-Implements the `validatePubdata` function which calculates the `fullPubdataHash` which is then passed through L2→L1 Logs, and used to compare it against the sidecar generated hash on the `EigenDAL1DAValidator`
+Implements the `validatePubdata` function which calculates the `fullPubdataHash` which is then passed through L2→L1 Logs, and used to compare it against the proving service generated hash on the `EigenDAL1DAValidator`

 ```solidity
 /// EigenDA L2 DA validator.
 It will create a commitment to the pubdata that can later be verified during settlement.